Business License Categories

 Businesses selling beverages, food or other products from stationary stands, kiosks or mobile units on public sidewalks require a City of Saskatoon Mobile Vendor License.

 The following is designed to familiarize prospective operators of Residential Care Homes with the City’s Zoning Bylaw requirements.
 The City of Saskatoon does not require a business license for the operation of a Care Home.

 The City of Saskatoon Business License Program licenses all food and beverage businesses wishing to extend their premises onto City property.

-The City of Saskatoon licenses the operation of taxis in order to ensure compliance with the Taxi Bylaw, No. 9070 and the Transportation Network Company Bylaw, No. 9548.
+The City of Saskatoon licenses the operation of vehicle for hire services, such as taxis and ridesharing in order to ensure compliance with Bylaw No. 9651, the Vehicle for Hire Bylaw.